Jabar Shumate

-Jabar Shumate (born January 26, 1976) was a Democratic Party politician in the U.S. state of Oklahoma.
-He is former member of both the Oklahoma Senate and the Oklahoma House of Representatives.
+Jabar Shumate (born January 26, 1976) is an American former politician and university official from the state of Oklahoma.
+A member of the Democratic Party, Shumate is former member of both the Oklahoma Senate and the Oklahoma House of Representatives.

 Early life and career

 Shumate was born January 26, 1976, in Tulsa, Oklahoma.
 He graduated from the University of Oklahoma with a bachelor's degree in public affairs and administration.
 During his time at the university, he served as student body president.

 Political career

 Since his election, Shumate has worked on education reform and health issues.
 He co-authored a study to look at ways to incentivize healthier foods in urban Tulsa neighborhoods.
 He has also held leadership positions in the Oklahoma legislative black caucus.

 Shumate had a tough 2010 primary, edging out a primary opponent after education unions threw their support behind his opponent.

 Shumate left the Oklahoma House of Representatives to run for a state Senate seat.
 He faced a member of the Tulsa City council in a 2012 primary for the state Senate seat vacated by Judy Eason McIntyre.